 Državni arhiv - odjel u Novoj Gradiški

-The settlement of Jews in Nova Gradiska did not start until 1868 because of military restrictions, as it was a military base town in the Habsburg period.
-Prior to this (from 1803) the center of Jewish community was in nearby civilian town Cernik.
-Jewish population came mainly from Hungary, Moravia, Burgenland and Galicia.
-In Cernik (Požega County) regulations were more tolerant and stimulating for the development of trade.
-In 1910, in the city of Nova Gradiska there were 338 Jews (5% of the population) and they significantly contributed to the development of their city.
-The most significant trade, wholesale trade and crafts in the city until 1941 were run by Jewish families: Wachsler, Schmidek, Bauer, Roth, Stern, Rotenstein, Weis, Kohn, Neumann and others.
-In 1925 they built a synagogue (in today's Stepinac street).
+In 1910, there were 338 Jews in the city of Nova Gradiska (5% of the population) and they made important contributions to the development of their city.
+The most significant trade, wholesale trade and crafts businesses in the city until 1941 were run by Jewish families: Wachsler, Schmidek, Bauer, Roth, Stern, Rotenstein, Weis, Kohn, Neumann and others.
+In 1925, they built a synagogue (in today's Stepinac street).
 The synagogue was demolished in 1941.
 Most Jews of the Gradiska region perished in the nearby Jasenovac concentration camp.

-See the book by Vjekoslav Žugaj, "Židovi novogradiškog kraja" (2001)
+See the book by Vjekoslav Žugaj, Židovi novogradiškog kraja (2001).

 For an overview of the archives' fonds, see: